m-ubaidullah/openWRT_BB_builds/README.md

 NinucsWRT BarrierBraker alternative images for tp-link tl-wr841nd
 ========================================================================
-OpenWRT customization designed for Calabria Ninux.org needs, mostly used in my configurations, official releases are in http://ninux.hlcs.it
+OpenWRT customization designed for Calabria Ninux.org needs, mostly used in my configurations, official releases are available at  http://ninux.hlcs.it
 This firmware is the results of experimentation and brain crushing with Ninux.org guys (calabria.ninux.org), I share some of theese, different each other by some applications as the version of openvpn, pppoe, tc, pptp.
 Its Configurations could be used with BB sources